 Since 2009, OBIO has developed and implemented a province-wide strategic vision called OBEST (Ontario Bioscience Economic Strategy Team).
 Building from that strategy, OBIO published a series of white papers – in collaboration with industry executives, health system leaders, and academics – that identify the highest priority issues facing Ontario’s health science economy, like access to capital, access to industry-ready business talent, and innovation adoption.
 OBIO’s reports led directly to the establishment of OBIO solutions-focused programming, like CAAP® (Capital Access Advisory Program) in 2013 to increase deal flow for high potential early stage companies, Pre-CAAP in 2015 to help boost investability of seed stage companies, and H2BB™, the Health to Business Bridge™ internship program in 2016, which combines OBIO’s deep-rooted relationships across academia and industry to improve access to industry-ready business talent.

-Gail serves on the Board of the Medical Device Commercialization Centre, a Centre of Excellence for Commercialization and Research.
-She serves on the Dean’s Advisory Council, Faculty of Science, Ryerson University; the Biotechnology Advisory Committee at Humber College and the Canadian Life Sciences Advisory Counsel for Springboard Enterprises; and the Advisory Board for the Centre for Bioengineering and Biotechnology, University of Waterloo.
-Gail is the Industry Chair of the OBIO MPP Health Sciences Caucus and is past Chair of the Advisory Board Advanced Health Technologies at the Ontario Centers of Excellence.
-She serves on, the Council for Innovation Procurement in Healthcare.
-She has advocated for the future of the health science industry on national television and has written extensively on the topic with numerous publications in the national press (The Globe and Mail) and international industry publications (Biotechnology Focus).
+Gail serves on the Board of Governors for Carleton University; the Dean’s Advisory Council, Faculty of Science, at Ryerson University; the Biotechnology Advisory Committee at Humber College; the Canadian Life Sciences Advisory Counsel for Springboard Enterprises; and the Advisory Board for the Centre for Bioengineering and Biotechnology, University of Waterloo.
+Gail is the Industry Chair of the OBIO MPP Health Sciences Caucus and serves on the Conference Board of Canada’s Council for Innovation Procurement in Healthcare.
+She has advocated for the future of the health science industry on national television (Business News Network) and has also written extensively on the topic, with numerous publications in both the national press (The Globe and Mail) and international industry publications (Biotechnology Focus).